Pranjal1342/Intelligent-Candidate-Discovery-Ranking-System/README.md

 Ensure at least 16 GB RAM is available.
 The full 100K JSONL requires approximately 4 to 6 GB peak during BM25 index construction.

-**`rank.py` fails the diversity audit (exit code 3)** Not encountered during testing; every run produced 93 distinct archetype signatures with max employer concentration of 14 percent and max signature concentration of 3 percent, both comfortably under the 30/25 percent thresholds.
+**`rank.py` fails the diversity audit (exit code 3)** Not encountered during testing; every run, including the most recent full pipeline run after the Streamlit sandbox fixes, produced 93 distinct archetype signatures with max employer concentration of 14 percent and max signature concentration of 3 percent, both comfortably under the 30/25 percent thresholds.
 This entry documents the expected resolution path if a future model retrain or feature change causes a regression: check LightGBM feature importances via `precomputed/lgbm_model.txt` and verify the training label distribution in `scripts/precompute.py` is balanced across all four quartiles.

 **`rank.py` exits with code 2 (honeypot audit failed)** More than 10 candidates with `consistency_score < 0.25` reached the top-100.
 Verify that `consistency_score` is computed correctly in `src/features.py` and that the post-inference multiplier (`final_score = lgbm_score * consistency_score`) is active in `src/rank.py`.